4.2. Limiting User Input

 From Condition to Branches

 The issue with the old example was that a user could input a character that was not an uppercase letter, resulting in a meaningless output.
 If the user inputted 0 then the result would be 0.
 The only range of inputs that make sense are A-Z in the ascii table, so we will limit the user input to that range.
 In LC3 there are no if/then/else statements, but if/then/else is a form of flow control which is what the BRnzp opcode facilitates.
-So we must take our if/then statement and transform it into a statement that works with branching.
+So we must take our if/then statement and transform it into a statement that uses branching.

 The if/then statement might go something like this: if the user inputs a character in the range of A-Z then convert to lowercase, else tell the user the input is invalid.
 This is easy for us to understand but for LC3 branches there is no concept of “in the range of”.
 Instead we must check the bound of the range.
 Our statement might then be: if the input is a character whose ascii value is greater than the ascii value of A AND less than the ascii value of Z then convert to lowercase, else tell the user the input is invalid.
 The key concept here is that characters are just numerical values and checking a character between two characters is the same as checking a number between two other numbers, an inequality.